Here's a bit about me in a nutshell. My elevator pitch! If you want to read more about me, keep scrolling...

 of creative thoughts and individual processes is a necessity in developing programs, ideas and techniques.
 The body of work, notes and creative energy dedicated to developing ideas that go into these sketchbooks, makes them works of art in themselves."
 While recognising and artists' journal or progressive sketchbook is different to that an art journal, which is a work of art in itself, there are many crossovers between the two.
 Paula is always looking for opportunities to push artistic boundaries.

-Paula volunteers her talents in the community and local schools and gets students motivated and involved in creativity.
-She has recently volunteered her creative workshops in local Chinese schools, and also completed a mural in the disabled Community Centre in Pudong.
+Paula volunteers her talents in the community and local schools, fundraising and running workshops, and gets students motivated and involved in creativity.
+She has recently volunteered her creative workshops in local Shanghai Chinese schools, and also completed a mural in the disabled Community Centre in Pudong.
+Currently she is fundraising to provide an art scholarship to a disable orphan with a huge passion for art.
+Find out more...

 You can see more of her creative adventures and learn about her artistic life in